Celestina Sommer: Debate

 Celestina Sommer committed her crime in the midst of ferocious debates between the legal and medical professions, the latter centred around the controversial alienists ("psychiatrists who assesses the competence of a defendant in a law court" - OED).
 At the same time, there remained no absolute definition of insanity nor of its mitigation for a criminal act, save for the equally controversial M'Naghten Rules, formulated in 1843.
 Many, including her jury, felt the crime had been too planned, too premeditated, for it to be considered a true act of insanity.

 Although Celestina Sommer's escape from the gallows was contentious, there was a growing dissatisfaction with the death penalty.
 The last woman to be hanged had been Rebecca Smith in 1849.
 Organisations such as the Society for the Abolition of Capital Punishment and politicians like William Ewart and various peers called for the complete revocation of the ultimate sanction.
 (This was not achieved in Britain until 1965, following the deaths of Peter Anthony Allen and Gwynne Owen Evans for the murder of a former colleague.
 The last woman to be hanged in Britain, in 1955, was Ruth Ellis.)
 Even as late as 1864/1865, the Royal Commission on Capital Punishment cited Sommer's as a case-in-point.

 Beyond the seditious claims of Sommer's escape being due to her gender and acclaimed good looks, this was a time of increased exoneration for criminal women, especially mothers.
 Infanticide was seen as different from cold-blooded murder, with puerperal insanity frequently cited as a mitigating force.
 Ongoing efforts at female emancipation lent a voice to the perceived wider injustices of a patriarchal society and the preordained role of women at home.

 Infamy

-Contemporary accounts and comments were rife, including The Lancet, The Economist, Charles Dickens' Household Words, and virtually every newspaper around the globe, including The Times in England and The Sydney Herald in Australia.
+Contemporary accounts and comments were rife, including The Lancet, The Economist, Charles Dickens' Household Words, and many newspapers around the world, including The Times in England and The Sydney Herald in Australia.

 The sources largely have been academic, citing her case as a model study.
 Smith's Trial by Medicine and Showalter's The Female Malady are examples.